-Polling is one way, among many, to actively listen to the people we serve – in this case a representative sample of all Coloradans.
-By having 20-minute conversations with a sample of people who represent the state, we can better understand the priorities and attitudes of a wide range of Coloradans.
+Polling is one way, among many, to actively listen to the people we serve – in this case, a representative sample of all Coloradans.
+By having 20-minute conversations with a sample of people who look like the population of our state, we can better understand the priorities and attitudes of a wide range of Coloradans.
 The Colorado Health Foundation’s annual poll aims to take the pulse of Coloradans on a range of important health issues each year to inform policy far into the future.

-Through Pulse: The Colorado Health Foundation Poll, we interview more than 2,200 Colorado adults, a large sample that allows us to dig into differences in perspectives based on race, ethnicity, income, geography, and a host of other factors.
+Through Pulse: The Colorado Health Foundation Poll, we interview more than 2,000 Colorado adults each year, a large sample that allows us to dig into differences in perspectives based on race, ethnicity, income, geography and a host of other factors.
 In fact, one of the upsides of this kind of quantitative research is that it allows us to discern patterns in what different groups of Coloradans are thinking or experiencing.

 Through the poll, we learn a lot about how people are feeling and what priorities they have – and we share those with policymakers, community leaders, the media and anyone else who is interested.
 These findings also inform our work to advance health equity.

-We specifically chose to conduct this research with adults – not just voters – living in Colorado.
+Importantly, we specifically choose to conduct this research with adults – not just voters – living in Colorado.
 This decision follows our commitment to listen to all Coloradans, not just those who are registered or likely to vote.
 It also distinguishes our approach from much of the other polling that is conducted in our state on behalf of candidates or issue campaigns.
-Our purpose is not necessarily to predict the outcome of elections, but rather to listen to the people of our state and accurately reflect what Coloradans are thinking and experiencing.
+Our purpose is not to predict the outcome of elections, but rather to listen to the people of our state and accurately reflect what Coloradans are thinking and experiencing.

 People experiencing homelessness and housing insecurity are among some of the most challenging folks to include in quantitative research projects.
 With an address-based sample, it’s likely we didn’t reach many people who have been chronically homeless.
 This is a limitation of our methodology, and it’s one that challenges us to use other methodologies to listen to people experiencing homelessness in order to understand their opinions and experiences.
-Even with the limitations of this methodology, Pulse found that a significant number of Coloradans are struggling to afford housing – with 22% of Coloradans worried they might lose their home in the next year because they can’t afford the rent or mortgage.
-That number jumps to 52% for Coloradans living on low incomes – a reminder that concerns about housing affordability and stability are not limited to those currently experiencing homelessness.
+Even with the limitations of this methodology, each year Pulse finds high levels of worry among Coloradans about the rising costs of housing – a reminder that concerns about housing affordability and stability are not limited to those currently experiencing homelessness.

-Here’s how it works: Black people make up around 4% of Colorado’s population; in a purely representative sample, that means they’d make up roughly 4% of all respondents.
+Here’s an example of how oversampling works: Black people make up around 4% of Colorado’s population; in a purely representative sample, that means they’d make up roughly 4% of all Pulse respondents.
 Given our commitment to improving the health of communities of color, we interviewed more Black Coloradans than just 4% of our sample so that we’d better understand their experiences, priorities and opinions.
-We worked to do the same with Asian American and Pacific Islander adults.
-In all, our oversamples allowed us to interview 130 Black/African American and 76 AAPI people for the 2020 poll.

 It can be confusing to understand how oversamples like this don’t skew a poll’s overall results away from being representative of Colorado’s population as a whole.
 But they don’t – and that’s because of an additional step to the analysis process called “weighting.”
 According to the American Association for Public Opinion Research, “Weighting adjusts the poll data in an attempt to ensure that the sample more accurately reflects the characteristics of the population from which it was drawn.
 Weighting is used to adjust the relative contribution of the respondents, but it does not involve any changes to the actual answers to survey questions.”